Skip to content

 George Town

 Penang is the historical destination of Malaysia that is visited by millions of people every year.
-This beautiful island is full of artistic and colorful streets, historical buildings, hundreds of years old houses, temples and delicious cuisines.
-The major highlight of Penang is George Town that is also a part of UNESCO World Heritage Site.
+This beautiful island is full of artistic and colorful streets, historical buildings, hundreds of years old houses, temples, and delicious cuisines.
+The major highlight of Penang is George Town that is also a part of the UNESCO World Heritage Site.
 I wish I had more days to spend in Penang but whatever little time I had here, I tried to visit all the famous touristic spots.

-A building in Georgetown
+A hotel building in Georgetown

 My Travel Experience in Penang